benjojo/AnyCatch/README.md

 ![BBC](https://blog.benjojo.co.uk/asset/gECqxEup0S)

 Want to try the tool out for yourself?
-You can find mine here: https://anycatch.benjojo.co.uk Or if you want to build your own in the case that you have a anycast network infra of your own, You can find the code here: https://github.com/benjojo/AnyCatch
+You can find mine here: https://anycatch.benjojo.co.uk Or if you want to build your own in the case that you have an anycast network infra of your own, You can find the code here: https://github.com/benjojo/AnyCatch
 If you are using it, or find anything interesting with my own tool, Do let me know!